 The precision of the estimates varies with the source of the data and with the applicability of the data to the tax expenditure provision.
 Data from Minnesota tax returns were used whenever possible.
-Other sources included federal tax expenditure estimates, data from federal tax returns, census data, and numerous other economic and industry sources of data for Minnesota and the nation.
+Other sources included federal tax expenditure estimates, data from federal tax returns, census data, data from various federal and state agencies, and other economic and industry sources of data for Minnesota and the nation.